Table of Contents

 When you sell an investment for profit, Uncle Sam wants his cut.
 Understanding how capital gains taxes work can help you keep more of your returns.

-Key Takeaway: A simple explanation of capital gains tax rates and how they affect your investment returns.
+A simple explanation of capital gains tax rates and how they affect your investment returns.

 Short-Term vs. Long-Term